gubellom/gubellom.github.io/R files/Manipulation.md

   </pre>
 </details>

 We create a dummy variable, `vote_variable`, which takes the value 1 if a respondent voted in the last election, and 0 if the respondent did not vote or was not eligible to vote.
-NA values remain as NA in the new dummy variable.
+NA values remain as NA values even in the new dummy variable.

 ```r
 df_cleaned$vote_variable<-ifelse(df_cleaned$vote==1, 1, 0)